 - Find containers that you can keep on your counter for ingredients you are using on the regular.
 For example, I use my avocado oil at least once a day, if not more.
 Once I figured out that I was grabbing it out of my pantry that often I found this container to store it in & now I just leave it on my counter next to my stove.
 SO simple, but a HUGE time saver!

 - Clean out your fridge & pantry!
-My hubby and I did our first Whole 30 together so before we started I cleared our fridge & pantry of all the things that were not compliant and donated them.
+My hubby and I did our first Whole 30 together so before we started I cleared our fridge & pantry of all the things that were not compatible and donated them.
 It’s much easier to ‘resist’ temptation when it’s not staring you in the face every time you open that pantry door.
 Now, I know that not everyone has the support of all the people in their household, so for YOU, I’d say clean the fridge and pantry and organize them so your Whole30 approved items are grouped together or in a separate location.

 - Get a fun new kitchen tool that you can get excited about using.
 It could be an apron, new measuring cups or spoons, a new pot or pan, cute kitchen towels, hard boiled egg slicer, a cutting board, paring knife, garlic press … the options are endless.